 - 1 tbsp lemon

-- In a bowl, place the youghurt, cream, lemon juice and mix well until smooth.
+- In a bowl, place the yogurt, cream, lemon juice and mix well until smooth.
 Add the sweetener of your choice until it is slightly sweeter than what you'd prefer (because when frozen, it becomes a little less sweet).

 - Place strawberries in a saucepan with other ingredients.
 On low-medium heat, heat the strawberries until soft and the sugar has dissolved.
 Let it simmer for about 5 minutes and then puree the fruits in a blender or food processor.
 Set aside to cool completely.